1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Yes, we have Sun City grocery Store down the street.
-You can walk from the house, they have most everything you may need during your stay, they even carry wine, overseas beers, and tonic waters.
+You can walk from the house, 10 minute walk.
+They have most everything you may need during your stay, they even carry wine, overseas beers, and tonic waters.
 Our market will have most things you need for cooking all your meals and snacks!

 We were wondering if we can see a Fiji show with dancers and music.

 Yes! this is something you should see.
 Our caretaker can arrange this.
 They can come pool side to sing and dance.
 Price for dancers music and Show is Approx $160 FJ for an hour.